zilton7/devblog/_posts/2026-06-09-stripe-style-ids-in-rails-a-guide-to-the-make-id-gem.md

 ---
-title: "Stripe-Style IDs in Rails: A Guide to the make_id Gem"
+title: "Stripe-Style IDs in Rails: A Guide to the custom_id Gem"
 categories: selfnote
 tags: [rails, ruby, security, database]
 image: